Trosley Park covers 170 acres of beautiful woodland and chalk downland on the North Downs and provides some spectacular views.

-In 1870 Sir Sydney Waterlow bought large areas of land, including the village of Fairseat and a major section of Stanstead, to form his estate.
-The areas were linked by a small bridge bearing the family crest over Trottiscliffe Road, which can still be seen today.
+In 1870 Sir Sydney Waterlow bought large areas of land, including the village of Fairseat and a major section of Stanstead.
+Look out for the family crest on the small bridge which linked the two areas.

-In 1887, he built Trosley Towers mansion, on the crest of the North Downs, to the east of Trottiscliffe Road.
-Two drives approached the house, and it was surrounded by wooded grounds.
-Later, other private drives were constructed, including Hamilton Drive which still survives within Trosley Country Park and runs from the site of the old house to Commority Road.
+In 1887, he built Trosley Towers mansion and private drives, including Hamilton Drive, which still survives and runs from the site of the old house to Commority Road.

 The land that now forms the park was part of an officers' training camp throughout the war.
-Training consisted of lectures in a variety of subjects - tactics, map reading, field craft, camouflage and the use of a variety of weapons including grenades and mortars.
-A climbing wall, concrete lookout platform and pumping house are still visible today.
+You can still see a climbing wall, concrete lookout platform and pumping house from the war.

 After the war, the land became derelict.

-Kent County Council purchased the site and opened the 170 acre Trosley Country Park in 1976.
+Kent County Council bought and opened the 170 acre Trosley Country Park in 1976.